This bakery-style Banana Muffins recipe with chocolate chips has all the goodness of banana bread in a muffin form with crunchy sugar on top!

 Everyone loves making banana bread with overripe bananas but have you ever tried making banana muffins instead?
 Our family and friends love this recipe.
 Muffins have their own little wrappers so they are easy to serve and easy to grab for an on-the-go breakfast.

-The ingredients needed to make this banana muffins recipe are just like what you would need to make banana bread with the added coarse sugar for the top of the muffins.
-Scroll down for the complete recipe with ingredient measurements.
+The ingredients needed to make banana bread muffins are just like what you would need to make banana bread with the added coarse sugar for the top.
+Be sure to see the recipe card for the ingredient measurements.

 - Bananas: We used one cup of ripe mashed bananas in this recipe.
 When I have leftover bananas that we aren’t going to be able to use, I peel and slice them and store them in an airtight container in the freezer.
 Then, when we want to make a recipe with bananas, they are ready to thaw and use.